terravoz/findit/web/sites/all/modules/contrib/advancedqueue/README.txt

 DRUSH WORKERS
 =============
-It is possible to execute the Drush comamnd that will loop and "listen" to the queue, and process items once they are added.
+It is possible to execute the Drush command that will loop and "listen" to the queue, and process items once they are added.
 It is considered a best practice to execute the Drush command with a timeout of 15 minutes, and use supervisord to restart it once it dies.
 This will help making sure